NOTE: THESE PROTOCOLS WERE LAST UPDATED ON MAY 9, 2023

 - COVID-19 Illness: Graduates and their guests who are sick with COVID-19 or think they might have COVID-19 are asked not to attend the event to ensure the health and safety of themselves and of others, per public health guidelines.

 - On-Stage Protocols: Protocols will be in place for the on-stage hooding of doctoral graduates and congratulations of all graduates as they cross the stage.
 We will hood those doctoral graduates who wish to participate.
-When graduates cross the stage, hugging and hand shaking will not be permitted.
-Bowing, clapping or other socially distanced expressions of congratulations are allowed.
+When graduates cross the stage, ceremony participants are encouraged to only participate in expressions of congratulations (hand shaking, hugging, bowing, etc.) with which they are comfortable.

 - Leaving the Lyric: Guests are requested to remain in their seats at the end of the ceremony until after the platform party, faculty, and graduates have left the theatre.
 Please follow the directions of the ushers when it is time to exit your row.